 Make-Ahead and Storage

-Make-Ahead: Cornbread can be made and baked up to a day in advance.
+Make-Ahead: Cornbread can be made and baked a day in advance.
 To keep it moist, store it at room temperature in an airtight container to help seal in the moisture.

-How to Store: Fresh cornbread is always best and to maintain the freshest taste we recommend freezing leftovers.
-It can be frozen for up to 3 months in a freezer safe container or bag.
+How to Store: Fresh cornbread is always best, and to maintain the freshest taste, we recommend freezing leftovers.
+In a freezer-safe container or bag, it can be frozen for up to 3 months.

 Why Does My Cornbread Crumble?